tetratelabs/eg-course/docs/https.md

 # HTTPS

-The objective of this scenario is to serve our applications over HTTPS.
+The objective of this scenario is to serve application traffic over HTTPS.

 ---

+## Design decisions

+- All traffic should be over HTTPS
+- All HTTP requests should be automatically redirected to HTTPS
+- App teams should not be able to define routes over HTTP
+- The platform team will manage the configuration of TLS termination for the application teams
+- App teams continue to have the ability to self-service routes against the shared gateway

+We decide to use [cert-manager](https://cert-manager.io/docs/) to generate and otherwise manage certificates.

+---

 ## Deploy `cert-manager`

-We decide to use [cert-manager](https://cert-manager.io/docs/) to generate and otherwise manage certificates.

 ```shell
 helm repo add jetstack https://charts.jetstack.io --force-update